 The amount that we will pay towards a specialist fee for any particular operation may change at any time and without notice.
 Any changes we make to our schedule of procedures will be effective immediately.
-A copy of our current Freedom Elite schedule of procedures is available on our website at www.freedomhealthinsurance.co.uk.

 7.1.2 Hospital fees